BonnierNews/flappy-wasp-game/README.md

 ### 2.1. **Create wasp instance**

 - To create a wasp we must create an instance of the function `Wasp()`.
-- We can access Wasp as a global function.
 - [Read documentation about instances here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/new).
 - Assign the instance to our `wasp` variable.